MAT3110 – Introduction to Numerical Analysis

 The course gives insight into theory and algorithms for fundamental mathematical problems associated with systems of equations, optimization, and approximation of functions.
 There are many applications, for example, the representation of geometry, images, and more generally large data sets.
 Applications in various areas of the natural sciences are an essential part of the course.
 The subject assumes familiarity with linear algebra and calculus of several variables.

-- numerical methods to solve practical problems, including interpretation and analysis of the results and understanding of the importance of reproducibility;
+- you will master numerical methods to solve practical problems, including interpretation and analysis of the results and understanding of the importance of reproducibility

-- the presentation and communication of the results of computations.
+- you will master the presentation and communication of the results of computations

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.